Limassol Marina: Company Taxation in Cyprus

 Note that Capital gains on Cyprus-situated immovable property (and on non-quoted shares directly or indirectly holding such Cyprus-situated immovable property) are taxed separately in Cyprus.

-If you receive dividends from other Cyprus tax resident companies or foreign investments, you do not have to pay taxes in Cyprus.
-Exceptions apply for dividends that are deductible for tax purposes for the paying company.
+If you receive dividends from other Cyprus tax-resident companies or foreign investments, you do not have to pay taxes in Cyprus.
+Exceptions apply for dividends deductible for tax purposes for the paying company.

 Such deductible foreign dividends are subject to CIT but exempted from Special Defence Contribution (SDC).
 Other foreign dividend income (i.e., non-deductible) is also exempt (participation exemption) from SDC unless: